 Instruction to TGaz Editor: Change TGaz D3.1 P242L32 as shown below:

-d) A frequency domain window function is applied to all the tones of the secure HE-LTF sequence.
+d) A frequency domain windowing function is applied to all the tones of the secure HE-LTF sequence.
 When the TXVECTOR parameter TX_WINDOW_FLAG is set to 0, the Rectangular window is used, where = 1 for all the tones in all channel bandwidths.
 When the TXVECTOR parameter TX_WINDOW_FLAG is set to 1, the flat top window is used; it is defined as:

 e) :